-To take part in the competition, the students' teams must submit to SEVT the full technical dossier, filled in with the required fields, by July 14th, 2021, at the latest.
+To take part in the competition, the students' teams must submit electronically: the Participation Form, by April, 1st and then the full technical dossier, filled in with the required fields, by June 3rd, 2022, at the latest.

-The Awards Ceremony will take place on September 13th, 2021 via livestreaming.
+The Awards Ceremony will take place on July 6th, 2022.